 The Leeward side of Providenciales is the Northeast coast.
 Known for one of the most beautiful beaches in the world – Grace Bay Beach!
 There are lots of hotels/resorts on this side.
 The water is very calm on the Leeward side.

-Windward side is the West side of the island.
-This is side that consist of more residential homes than hotels/resorts so it’s much more laid back and there’s not as many tourists as the other side.
+The Windward side is the West side of the island.
+This is the side that consists of more residential homes than hotels/resorts so it’s much more laid back and there are not as many tourists as the other side.
 We stayed on Chalk Sound Dr. and loved it!!
 It was so relaxing and peaceful.
 Be sure to check it out in the video below! ??

 I’m usually a resort/hotel type of gal.
 This trip I decided to try Airbnb.
 This was the very first time that I actually booked accommodations through Airbnb.
 It was a really great experience!
 Be sure to take a look a the video below.??